 A lot of our competitors use grades like “A Grade" but that’s a bit misleading, we think.
 If you call the big national rental companies and they tell you they can sell you an “A Grade” box that just means a container that is wind/water tight and may or may not have been painted since they bought it.
 Or maybe it's got less rust than you'd normally expect on an average WWT grade unit.

 One trip containers sometimes have a paint or chemical smell because they’ve had their doors closed for 99% of the time since being built.

 If you buy a one trip container and it has a paint smell, we recommend leaving the doors open for a few days to let it air out.
 If you’re still having issues after that, give us a call… but letting the container air out usually does the trick.

 That depends on where you take delivery.
 Western Container Sales primarily acts as a broker, helping customers buy shipping containers from international logistics providers with equipment in local intermodal depots.
-At this time we only charge sales tax in states where we have an office.
-At this we only have offices in Arizona, Georgia, Minnesota, Montana, South Carolina, Texas, Utah & Washington.
-All deliveries within those states will be charged sales tax.
+At this time we only charge sales tax in California, Georgia, Minnesota, Montana, Tennessee, Texas, Utah, & Washington.

-We do not charge sales tax in states where we don’t have a physical location.
-We also do not charge sales tax if the buyer is tax-exempt (form must be provided to Western Container Sales prior to purchase, please contact us if you believe your purchase should be tax exempt).
+We do not charge sales tax if the buyer is tax-exempt (form must be provided to Western Container Sales prior to purchase, please contact us if you believe your purchase should be tax exempt).
 Please note that Agriculture Exemptions are not applicable, and a valid sales tax exemption certificate must be provided.

 We make every effort to comply with local and national tax laws, so please note that this may change at some point.

 The customer has the right to refuse delivery if for some reason the container does not meet the criteria requested at purchase.
 Our goal is to give you a realistic idea of what you’re getting up front.
 Check out our sample photos and read about the process before purchasing a container for the first time.